Likely No. 1 Pick Zion Williamson Declares for 2019 NBA Draft, Leaves Duke

 "He's unreal.
 We were talking about him the other day in our team room," Stephen Curry told reporters.
 "He has a lot of hype around him and he's unbelievably talented, but you can't teach, like, his passion and the way that ... he plays.
 He plays hard every possession, and that's an underrated skill that kids can ... emulate."

-Williamson's lone knock is that his body might be too large to withstand the rigors of an 82-game season.
-He missed five games due to a sprained knee caused by a freak accident when his shoe came apart.
-The incident caused Nike stock to drop the next day.
+The biggest concern about Williamson is whether he can withstand the rigors of an 82-game season.
+He missed five games because of a sprained knee he suffered when he blew his shoe apart.
+The incident caused Nike's stock to drop the next day.

-As for Williamson the NBA prospect, he's as can't-miss as you can get but not without flaws.
+Williams looks like a can't-miss NBA prospect, but he does have some flaws.
 He's not a good or comfortable shooter from long range; he shot 33.8 percent from the college three-point line and was a 64 percent free-throw shooter.

-Perhaps the best college comp we have is Blake Griffin.
-The key to Williamson reaching his potential will be putting in the work like Griffin and crafting his all-around game.
-Griffin's shot is still slow and hitchy, but he's made it work and turned himself into a good three-point shooter—thus extending his prime a few extra years.
+To reach his potential, Williams will have to put in the work like fellow athletic marvel Blake Griffin has over the years and craft his all-around game.
+Griffin's shot is still slow and hitchy, but he's made it work and turned himself into a good three-point shooter, thus extending his prime a few extra years.

-Williamson is going to be a good NBA player no matter what; he has the ceiling of a top-10 player in the league.
-Finding the right situation and coaching staff will be critical to making that happen.
+Williamson is going to be a good NBA player no matter what, but he has the ceiling of a top-10 player in the league.
+It'll be critical for him to wind up with the right situation and coaching staff.

 What to Watch This Week 📺